wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
-<p>Although I am still updating the library code for Cascade 8.11, I will not share the new code here.
-Sooner or later, someone has to pick up the maintenance task from me.
-That is to say, the latest code works for 8.9 and is now frozen.
-After 8.9, I will let the library code break and fall apart, until someone else picks it up again.</p>
+<p>The current version of the Cascade WS library is written for Cascade 8.11.
+For older version, see those folders with version numbers.</p>

-<p>The Upstate Cascade web service library, using namespaces, written in PHP 7 for Cascade 8.9, by German Drulyk and Wing Ming Chan.</p>
+<p>The Upstate Cascade web service library, using namespaces, written in PHP 7 for Cascade 8.11, by German Drulyk and Wing Ming Chan.</p>
-<p>We have tried to add new features introduced in Cascade 8.9.1.
-But due to bugs in this version, we will wait until they are fixed.</p>

-<p>Last modified: 11/1/2018, 08:30 AM</p>
+<p>Last modified: 1/24/2019, 02:00 PM</p>

 <p>Note that new code related to namingRuleAssets does not work for SOAP due to a bug.</p>